 This is a family event and is open to people of all ages.
 Children old enough to be proficient riders may ride their own bikes.
 Younger children may be carried in approved child seats or bicycle trailers.

 Claims that nudity is harmful to children are simply without foundation.
-In fact, evidence suggests that nudity is beneficial for children as it normalises the human body, removes the false connections with sex, and promotes a positive self-image.
+In fact, evidence suggests that nudity is beneficial for children as it normalizes the human body, removes the false connections with sex, and promotes a positive self-image.

 What you allow your child to wear or not to wear on the ride is your decision.
 However, bear in mind that there will be bystanders with cameras along the route and we have no control over what people do with their photos.
 You might decide it better for your child to wear a fun costume for the ride.

-If you are unwell with cold or flu-like symptoms, you should not attend this event.
+However, if you are unwell with cold or flu-like symptoms, you should not attend this event.